 You could learn independence, organization, time management, and, most importantly, cultural awareness and how to get along with people no matter where they are from.

 A gap year presents a certain gamble, but that is part of the fun because what is life without a gamble?
 You obviously have to be careful when you travel, but with a little common sense, there won’t be a moment of this adventure you’ll regret.
 After an adventure, the hero usually comes home to tell all their stories.
 These stories will forever be there to serve you as brilliant conversation starters regardless of where you are – a family gathering, a job interview, or a date.
 Travel stories are the perfect party trick that will impress almost anyone.

 You Will Learn to Speak Like a Native

 You can take this opportunity to learn a new language or perfect the one you already “kind of” speak, depending on where you are traveling to and what your country of origin is.
 For instance, a lot of American students tend to visit Asia or Europe, whereas Europeans might opt for Australia or Canada where they could take on some English classes with SCE College or another reputable institution.
 If native speakers surround you, it is much easier to learn new vocabulary and how to apply it – not to mention how to pronounce it properly!
 Being immersed in a foreign language all day long, you can pick it up much faster than those sitting in a classroom back home.

 You Will Meet People from All Walks of Life

 When you travel, you meet people you otherwise wouldn’t.
 When you travel to a place where you intend on staying for a year, you get to know these people even better.
-You will be homesick for a little while, as we all are, but then you will find a whole new world out there.
+You will be homesick for a while, as we all are, but then you will find a new world out there.
 You never know which part of the globe is hiding a friend for life!
-A gap year will broaden your horizons and allow you to find friends and inspiration in all of these new cultures and customs.
+A gap year will broaden your horizons and allow you to find friends and inspiration in these new cultures and customs.

 You Will Make a Difference